jspurim/.dotfiles/README.md

 ## Usage

 The repository should be cloned in the `~/.dotfiles` directory.
-Once clone all configuration can be applied by running `~/.dotfiles/install.sh`
+Once cloned all configuration can be applied by running `~/.dotfiles/install.sh`

 ## Modules
 Each folder in this repo is a module.
 When the global `install.sh` is run the following happens for each module: